kiriaze/presto/readme.md

 5. Update Naming Conventions
     * Rename Simple-child to {Project-Name} ( Or Simple-Framwork depending on which you choose to use )
-    * Update style.css name refs accordingly.
+    * Update wp-content/themes/{Project-Name}/style.css name refs accordingly.
     ```
     /*
     Theme Name:  	Simple Child